ImperialCollegeLondon/RCDS-profiling-and-optimisation-in-python/README.md

 * line_profiler
 * numba

-Alternatively, if you're familiar with requirements files, you may create an environment using the ```requirements.txt``` in this repository.
+Alternatively, if you're familiar with requirements files, you may create an environment using the ```requirements.txt``` file in this repository.

 ## Colab Links